databio/geniml/docs/README.md

 ## Introduction

 `gitk` is a suite of tools for applying machine learning approaches to genomic interval data.
-It is organized as a set of modules that provide related functions, such as building HMMs, assessing genomic interval universes, calculating likelihoods of consensus genomic interval sets, and computing single-cell clusters.
+For example, it can do things like building HMMs, assessing genomic interval universes, calculating likelihoods of consensus genomic interval sets, and computing single-cell clusters.
+It also provides a variety of other useful ancillary tools for working with genomic intervals to support these functions.

 ## Install